wilburforce83/40ksquats/README.md

 # Squats / Space Dwarf Model Collection

-A curated repository of all Squat STL file I have found / modelled / modified for my own Squat army.
+A curated repository of all Squat STL files I have found / modelled / modified for my own Squat army.

+Please, also see my collection of 40k weapons I have curated too [here](https://github.com/wilburforce83/40kweapons)

 ## Details